rintnetwork/front-end/src/content/glossary/index.md

 ---
-title: Ethereum Glossary
+title: ethereum Glossary
-description: An incomplete glossary of technical and non-technical terms related to Ethereum
+description: An incomplete glossary of technical and non-technical terms related to ethereum
 lang: en
 sidebar: true
 sidebarDepth: 2